 What does this provide?

 You'll receive an email or SMS about new investigations, monitoring, or resolutions as they occur based on your preferences and selections.
 It is the best way to be proactively notified about any problems across the Khoros product lines.

 Anyone that's interested in keeping up to date about our infrastructure should be signed up.
 This includes administrators, community moderators, Care supervisors, or even agents who are expected to respond to customers!
 It is always great to know what is going on with the tools being used and this is the place to get that information.

 Won't I get spammed?

 We update this page only for relevant information and you can select the subcategories to be notified about.
-By default, everything is checked but there may not be any need for you to be notified on a Community API if you're only using SMM in your business (even if we think you should use both!).
+By default, everything is checked but there may not be any need for you to be notified on Communities API if you're only using Care in your business (even if we think you should use both!).